civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 27

-For the purposes of this Part, garnishable moneys are deemed to be located in the **province in which** a garnishee summons **is issued** in respect **of the moneys**.
+For the purposes of this Part, garnishable moneys are deemed to be located in the province in which a garnishee summons is issued in respect of the moneys.

-> **Explanatory Note**:
-> Existing text of section 27:
-> *Existing Text*:
-> > For the purposes of this Part, garnishable moneys are deemed to be located in the jurisdiction of every court requested to issue a garnishee summons in respect thereof.

 ### Section 54